-- A. Application for approval shall be made to the floodplain manager and approved by the Design Review Group (DRG), prior to submittal to Glynn County for building permit approval, and prior to any development activities.
-The application may include, but not be limited to the following: plans in duplicate drawn to scale showing the elevations of the area in question and the nature, location, dimensions, of existing or proposed structures, earthen fill placement, storage of materials or equipment, and drainage facilities. - B. Specifically, the following information is required: - 1.
-Application stage. - a.
+(a) Application for approval shall be made to the floodplain manager and approved by the design review group (DRG), prior to submittal to Glynn County for building permit approval, and prior to any development activities.
+The application may include, but not be limited to the following: plans in duplicate drawn to scale showing the elevations of the area in question and the nature, location, dimensions, of existing or proposed structures, earthen fill placement, storage of materials or equipment, and drainage facilities.

+- (b) Specifically, the following information is required: - (1) Application stage. - a.
 Elevation in relation to mean sea level (or highest adjacent grade) of the lowest floor, including basement, of all proposed structures; - b.
 Elevation in relation to mean sea level to which any nonresidential structure will be floodproofed; - c.
-Design certification from a registered professional engineer or architect that any proposed nonresidential floodproofed structure will meet the floodproofing criteria of this ordinance; - d.
-Design certification from a registered professional engineer or architect that any new construction or substantial improvement placed in a coastal high hazard area will meet the criteria ordinance; and

-- e.
-Description of the extent to which any watercourse will be altered or relocated as a result of a proposed development; - f.
-Drainage plan with a description of onsite drainage facilities. - 2.
-Construction stage. - a.
+Design certification from a registered professional engineer or architect that any proposed nonresidential floodproofed structure will meet the floodproofing criteria of this chapter; - d.
+Design certification from a registered professional engineer or architect that any new construction or substantial improvement placed in a coastal high hazard area will meet the criteria ordinance; - e.
+Description of the extent to which any watercourse will be altered or relocated as a result of a proposed development; and - f.
+Drainage plan with a description of onsite drainage facilities.

+- (2) Construction stage. - a.
 For all new construction and substantial improvements, the permit holder shall provide to the floodplain manager an as-built certification of the regulatory floor elevation or floodproofing level immediately after the lowest floor or floodproofing is completed. - b.
 Where a structure is subject to the provisions applicable to coastal high hazards areas, after placement of the lowest horizontal structural members. - c.
 Any regulatory floor certification made relative to mean sea level shall be prepared by or under the direct supervision of a registered land surveyor or professional engineer and certified by same. - d.
 When floodproofing is utilized for nonresidential structures, said certification shall be prepared by or under the direct supervision of a professional engineer or architect and certified by same. - e.
-Any work undertaken prior to submission of these certifications shall be at the permit holder's risk. - C. The floodplain manager shall review the submitted certification data set forth in subsection B of this section. - 1.
-Deficiencies detected by such review shall be corrected by the permit holder immediately and prior to further progressive work being allowed to proceed. - 2.
-Failure to submit certification or failure to make said corrections required hereby, shall be cause to issue a stop work order for the project.
+Any work undertaken prior to submission of these certifications shall be at the permit holder's risk.

+(c) The floodplain manager shall review the submitted certification data set forth in subsection (b) of this section.

+- (1) Deficiencies detected by such review shall be corrected by the permit holder immediately and prior to further progressive work being allowed to proceed. - (2) Failure to submit certification or failure to make said corrections required hereby, shall be cause to issue a stop work order for the project. - (Ord.
+No. O-2022-1, § 4(Att.
+4), 6-21-2022)

-Section 15: Duties and responsibilities of the floodplain manager.
+Sec.
+10-53.
+Duties and responsibilities of the floodplain manager.